 Mulch is your secret weapon in the garden.
-I talk about the need for mulching your garden in just about every blog post; mulching is that important.
-This post cover the benefits of mulch, what to use for mulch in different areas of your garden, and the best tips for how to use mulch in your garden.
+I talk about the need to mulch your garden in nearly every blog post; mulching is that important.
+This post covers the benefits of mulch, what to use for mulch in different areas of your garden, and the best tips for how to use mulch in your garden.

 Benefits of Mulching your Garden

 1. Mulching your garden helps regulate soil temperature

 - Hot soil is hard on plants.
 Mulch keeps the sun off the soil, so the soil stays cooler.
 Thick mulch helps insulate it even more.

 - Higher soil temperatures slow plant growth, and mulch moderates that temperature.

 - Mulch shades the soil from the sun’s direct rays causing less temperature variation.

 - During cooler temps, mulch also helps insulate the soil.

 Want to save water and create a gorgeous, eco-friendly landscape?
 Learn why replacing grass lawns with low-water-use groundcovers is a good idea.